SaiKiran20011060/Intigrate-Airflow-GCP-ETL-pipeline-/README.md

 2. **Local to GCS Upload**: The generated CSV is uploaded from the local system to a specified GCS bucket.
 3. **GCS to BigQuery Load**: The uploaded file is automatically loaded into a BigQuery table with schema autodetection.
 4. **Cloud Data Fusion Trigger**: Finally, a Cloud Data Fusion pipeline is triggered to perform further ETL/ELT processing.
+5. **Power BI**: At the end extracting the data from Google Big query via Power BI and visualizing the data.

 All orchestration and scheduling is handled through **Airflow DAGs**.